jshwa86/summon-awards/README.md

 * Go to the GraalVM releases page (link above).
 * Download the package appropriate for your machine.
 * Unpack it somewhere (I put it in `c:\dev\tools\graalvm-ce-java11-21.0.0.2`).
 * Modify your machine's PATH variable so that it include the graalvm distribution's /bin folder.
 This is needed so that it will use this when you invoke Java.
-For example I appended this to my PATH variable: `c:\dev\tools\graalvm-ce-java11-21.0.0.2\bin`
+For example, I appended this to my PATH variable: `c:\dev\tools\graalvm-ce-java11-21.0.0.2\bin`
 * Modify or create an environment variable called `JAVA_HOME` and set it to your graalvm folder.
 In my case I set it to `c:\dev\tools\graalvm-ce-java11-21.0.0.2`.
 This is used by Apache Maven to identify which Java installation it should use.

 To verify this is installed successfully, you can run `java -version` from a command prompt.
 You should see something like: